 It’s a switch that is triggering the ‘reversible’ function of the motor, and what it does is that it shifts the air circulation movement upwards (instead of the default downward path), allowing you to use a fan in colder climates to filter the air rather than to cool it down.

-Each of the models we’ve covered above comes with their ups and downs, but one thing is certain – they’re all more than valuable for the buck.
+Each of the models we’ve covered above comes with its ups and downs, but one thing is certain – they’re all more than valuable for the buck.
 So, if you are looking for a quality outdoor fan, any of the fifteen models in the review above will do the trick.

 We hope that you have learned something new from our guide and now feel more confident about making the big purchase.
 We wish you all the luck in finding the best outdoor fans for you.
 Stay safe, folks!